shiva-kannan/msa-tool/README.md

 * First windows asks user to select MEGA file from desktop.
 It shows minimal information of how many mutations and the score.

+* Second window pops up when user double clicks the residue .
+It shows a detailed overview of the mutations.

 ### Who do I talk to? ###